zacharyvoase/zmqc/README.md

     zmqc -rc SUB 'tcp://127.0.0.1:5000'

 Subscribe to `tcp://127.0.0.1:5000`, reading messages from it and printing them to the console.
-This will subscribe to all messages by default.
+This will subscribe to all messages by default (you don't need to set an empty `SUBSCRIBE` option).
+Alternatively:

+    zmqc -rc SUB -o SUBSCRIBE='com.organization.' 'tcp://127.0.0.1:5000'

+This will subscribe to all messages starting with `com.organization.`.

 * * * *